JsonlangJs/jsonlang/README.md

 ## Features

 1. Typescript.
-It's a strong typed npm package
+It's a strongly typed npm package
-1. the JSONRules structure is Simple and Optimized, Its [structure](#structure) and [rules](#builtin-rules) has a shortcut to make your json in a small size.
+1. the JSONRules structure is Simple and Optimized.
+Its [structure](#structure) and [rules](#builtin-rules) have a shortcut to make your JSON in a small size.
 1. Its structure is always Consistent. i.e. `{"Rule": "R1", Input: ["value1", "value2", {"Rule": "R2", Input: [...] }, ...] }`.
 1. Safe & Secure.
-Each Rule has it a secure function.
+Each Rule has a secure handler.
 1. Extendable.
 Easy to add new rules.
 1. Sync/Async.
 All rules in JSONRules are sync rules, but you can extend it and add async rules.
 1. DRY.
-You can pass any rule result in a variable to be used in another rules which make JSONRules JSON more optimized
+You can pass any rule result in a variable to be used in another rule which makes JSONRules JSON more optimized